Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search: Lower Bound

 A predecessor structure stores a set of $n$ integers $S\subseteq [0,U)$, so that given $x$ we can determine the largest $y\in S$ such that $y\leq x$.
 As shown by P{\v{a}}tra{\c{s}}cu and Thorup~\cite{PT2006}, for $U=n^{2}$ any predecessor structure consisting of $O(n \polylog(n))$ words needs $\Omega(\log\log n)$ time to answer queries, assuming that the word size is $\Theta(\log n)$.
 We will use their result to prove that our structure is in fact optimal.

-Given a set of $n$ integers $S\subseteq [0,n^{2})$ we want to construct $n\times n$ Monge matrix $M$ such that the predecessor of any $x$ in $S$ can be found using one submatrix minimum query on $M$ and $O(1)$ additional time (to decide which query to ask and then return the final answer).
-Then, assuming that for any $n\times n$ Monge matrix there exists a data structure of size $O(n\polylog(n))$ answering submatrix minimum queries in $o(\log\log n)$ time, we can construct a predecessor structure of size $O(n\polylog(n))$ answering queries in $o(\log\log n)$ time, which is not possible.
-The technical difficulty here is twofolds.
+Given a set of $n$ integers $S\subseteq [0,n^{2})$ we want to construct an $n\times n$ Monge matrix $M$ such that the predecessor of any $x$ in $S$ can be found using one submatrix maximum query on $M$ and $O(1)$ additional time (to decide which query to ask and then return the final answer).
+Then, assuming that for any $n\times n$ Monge matrix there exists a data structure of size $O(n\polylog(n))$ answering submatrix maximum queries in $o(\log\log n)$ time, we can construct a predecessor structure of size $O(n\polylog(n))$ answering queries in $o(\log\log n)$ time, which is not possible.
+The technical difficulty here is twofold.
 First, $M$ should be Monge.
-Second, we are working in the indexing model, i.e., the data structure for submatrix minimum queries can access the matrix.
+Second, we are working in the indexing model, i.e., the data structure for submatrix maximum queries should be able to access the matrix.
 Therefore, for the lower bound to carry over, $M$ should have the following property: there is a data structure of size $O(n\polylog(n))$ which retrieves any $M[i,j]$ in $O(1)$ time.
 Guaranteeing that both properties hold simultaneously is not trivial.

 Before we proceed, let us comment on the condition $S\subseteq [0,n^{2})$.
-While quadratic universe is enough to invoke the $\Omega(\log\log n)$ lower bound for structures of size $O(n\polylog(n))$, our reduction actually implies that even for larger polynomially bounded universes, i.e., $S\subseteq [0,n^{c})$, for any fixed $c$, it is possible to construct $n\times n$ Monge matrix $M$ such that the predecessor of $x$ in $S$ can be found with $O(1)$ submatrix minimum queries on $M$ and $O(1)$ additional time (and, as previously, any $M[i,j]$ can be retrieved in $O(1)$ time with a structure of size $O(n)$).
+While quadratic universe is enough to invoke the $\Omega(\log\log n)$ lower bound for structures of size $O(n\polylog(n))$, our reduction actually implies that even for larger polynomially bounded universes, i.e., $S\subseteq [0,n^{c})$, for any fixed $c$, it is possible to construct an $n\times n$ Monge matrix $M$ such that the predecessor of $x$ in $S$ can be found with $O(1)$ submatrix maximum queries on $M$ and $O(1)$ additional time (and, as previously, any $M[i,j]$ can be retrieved in $O(1)$ time with a structure of size $O(n)$).
 This is a consequence of the following lemma.